jkelley129/IGNIS-OS/README.md

 # Ignis OS
 ## What is Ignis?
 Ignis is an open source hobby OS meant to gain experience with low level concepts and implementations.
 This is a learning project, and I hope to expand it to learn more about all of the concepts.
 I am using a variety of tools to facilitate my learning, including CPU documentation, hardware docs, and some genAI tools to help me learn. <br>
-This is **NOT** a Linux distribution.
-It is currently just a kernel(userspace on the way), built from nothing.
+This is **NOT** a Linux distribution or UNIX system.
+It is currently just a kernel(userspace in the future), built from nothing.

 ## Technical Description
-- It is designed for 64 bit systems for the x86 instruction set
+- It is designed for 64-bit systems for the x86 instruction set
 - It uses a custom Multiboot2 compatible boot header with GRUB2
 - For testing and developing, it is emulated using [QEMU](https://qemu.org)
+- For a full feature list, look [here](#current-features)

 ## Installation
 ### Required Build Dependencies